Loginistaken/Contractor-Coin/Whitepaper.md

     Scalability: Provides a foundation for future metaverse platforms to integrate seamlessly with blockchain technology.
     Developer Empowerment: Allows developers to build and innovate on top of the Contractor Coin infrastructure, creating new decentralized applications for virtual spaces.

-Contractor Coin and the EL-40 Blockchain: A Unified System for Decentralized Finance and Virtual Economies Abstract
+Contractor Coin and the EL-40 Blockchain: A Unified System for partially- Decentralized Finance and Virtual Economies Abstract

 Contractor Coin is a next-generation digital asset designed for seamless integration with decentralized platforms and virtual environments.
 By leveraging a custom-built blockchain infrastructure (EL-40) and a C++-based metaverse development layer, Contractor Coin establishes itself as a robust, adaptable financial tool for the evolving digital economy.
 This section outlines the core technical components, economic algorithms, and governance framework that define Contractor Coin's utility and long-term sustainability.